FREE CONSULTATION

 15.1 Content Image Best Practices

-• Every post needs at least one custom image, stock photos reduce perceived authority
+• Every post needs at least one custom image.

-• Infographics earn backlinks, they are among the most linked-to content formats
+• Infographics earn backlinks; they’re consistently among the most linked-to content formats out there

-• Screenshots should include annotations, arrows, highlights, and callouts increase engagement
+• Screenshots do more work with annotations; arrows, highlights, and callouts noticeably boost engagement

 15.2 Image Surrounding Text

-The paragraph before and after an image carries more ranking weight than most people realize.
-Place images next to the text that explains them.
-Do not float images at the top of an article just for aesthetics.
-Contextual alignment beats decorative placement every time.
+The paragraph directly before and after an image carries more ranking weight than most people realize.
+Keep images next to the text that actually explains them, don’t just float an image at the top of an article for looks.
+Contextual placement beats decorative placement every single time

 16. AI-Generated Images and Search Risk